stephen-huan/dotfiles/README.md

 }
 ```

-Cocoa is a fairly expensive import so I'd recommend compiling this into an execeutable via `swiftc -o openapps openapps.swift`.
+Cocoa is a fairly expensive import so I'd recommend
+compiling this into an executable via `swiftc -o openapps openapps.swift`.

 #### Spotlight

-Spotlight becomes the main way to launch applications once there is no Dock or Finder.
-However, by default, it uses a ridiculous amount of battery and violates your privacy by sending data over the internet to Apple, Bing, Google, etc.
+Spotlight becomes the main way to launch applications without Dock or Finder.
+However, by default, it uses an excessive amount of battery and
+violates your privacy by sending data over the internet to 3rd parties.

-System Preferences -> Search Results -> uncheck Other and Spotlight Suggestions and uncheck "Allow Spotlight Suggestions in Look up".
+System Preferences -> Spotlight -> Search Results -> uncheck Other and Spotlight Suggestions
+and uncheck "Allow Spotlight Suggestions in Look up".
-There should be a info window on how Spotlight will only use disk from now on and not the internet.
+There should be a info window on how Spotlight
+will only use disk from now on and not the internet.

 #### Launchctl

-Yabai may drain battery life.
+Yabai may drain battery life
+(honestly, I think my battery life went up from not running Finder).
 What better time to optimize performance?

-Check battery by activity monitor -> energy.
+Check battery by Activity Monitor -> energy.

 `cd` into one of these directories